paulazoo/behavior/analysis/Docs.md

 - **HitMovements** output

 ## Outputs to folder:
+- velocity_trial#.npy velocities (filtered with moving average) for all trials
+- velocitymovement_trial#.npy velocities for the interval of hit movements only
-- movement_trial#.npy for each extracted hit movement
+- velocitymovement_percent_scaled_trial#.npy velocities % completion scaled for the interval of hit movements only
-- buffered_velocity_trial#.npy for each extracted hit movement with a 300 sample buffer on either side

 # Jerk
 TODO: normalize by minimum jerk